exercism/javascript/reference/keywords/export.md

 ## Export-from-syntax / Re-exporting modules

-There is also a syntax that allows for `import`ing modules and directly `export`ing all or parts of it:
+There is also a syntax that allows for `import`ing modules and directly `export`ing all or parts of them:

 ```js
 export * from 'other_module'; // exports all features of `other_module`